datenstrom/yellow/README.md

 ----------------------
 1. [Download Yellow](https://github.com/markseu/yellowcms/archive/master.zip) and unzip it.
 2. Copy all files to your web hosting.
-3. Open your website in a browser.
+3. Open your website, that's it.

 How do I get started?
 ---------------------